 1. Go to www.testmy.net

-2. Once there, click the button that says "Test My Internet +" then chose the option “Combined”
+2. Once there, click the button that says "Test My Internet" (it's near the top of the page)

 3. Allow the test to fully complete.